Rev. Laura McLeod – Pastor

 Bachelor Economics – Kassel University, Germany

 I started working as an Administrative Assistant for BCC in 2011.
 As part of my job I function as a support for all of our wonderful staff and our Ministry Teams, as well as interacting with our members on a regular basis.
-Some of the projects I especially treasure are the creation of posters, since I enjoy all things creative.
+I treasure in particular projects that trigger my creative spirit, such as designing logos and posters or anything else visual that might enhance a written message.
 Before working at BCC, I worked as an Administrative Assistant for an ultrasound company in Bavaria, near Munich.
 My husband and I relocated back to the United States 1999.
 After arriving in Wisconsin in 2001, I started marketing my watercolor artwork of freshwater fish, internationally through a website, and locally through Trout Unlimited.
 Among the things I enjoy most are drawing and painting, watercolors in particular.
 Visiting art galleries, as well as flea markets and antique shops are also high on my list.
 I also love going to concerts and theater events, traveling, taking our dog for walks, biking, playing the piano, taking the boat out to a lake and fish, and spending time with my family.